Effective: May 3, 2021

 - A written explanation of the finding of fact, and the reason for the outcome

 - Applicable penalties or resolution paths

-Each decision of the Trust & Safety Team shall be subject to the decision review rules no more than 30 days after an official finding has been entered.
+Each decision of the Trust & Safety Board shall be subject to the decision review rules no more than 30 days after an official finding has been entered.